-Real-world experience is an important part of the MPP program at the Sanford School.
-Effective policymakers need the professional skills to apply their analysis and to communicate their proposals effectively.
+Real-world experience is an important part of the MPP program.
 In addition to extensive education and training, MPP students receive hands-on opportunities to hone their skills.

 Spring Consulting Projects

-During the spring semester, teams of first-year MPP students serve as consultants to clients with actual problems in a variety of policy areas.
-The semester begins with a 48-hour memo experience to learn teamwork skills and ends with student consultants giving real clients recommendations to address their problems.
-Students define a problem and frame a policy question, conduct interviews in the field, research and develop policy options, undertake analysis, draw conclusions, and make recommendations to the client.
+Teams of first-year MPP students serve as consultants to clients.
+The semester begins with a 48-hour memo experience to learn teamwork skills and ends with client recommendations.
+Students define a problem, frame a policy question, conduct interviews in the field, research and develop policy options, undertake analysis, draw conclusions, and make recommendations.

 The Spring Consulting Project helps prepare students for their master’s projects and gives them concrete experience to show future employers.